Visual Analytics

 International Program Committee

 Names and affiliations of the workshop program committee.
+TBD

 Organizing Committee